How to get internet without a Dutch bank account

 A Dutch address is necessary for you to subscribe to any internet provider.
 This makes sense, as it has to go to a house to be used.

 If you don’t have a Dutch bank account yet, you cannot get an internet or mobile subscription from most providers.
 There are some exceptions to this rule.
 Listed next are providers that do not require a Dutch bank account for a SIM or internet connection:

 - Odido (internet/SIM)

 - Solcon (internet)

 T-Mobile tells us that it should be possible for anyone with a non-Dutch bank account to order any type of subscription from them.
 However, you do have to go to the nearest T-Mobile shop to get it all done.
 It cannot be done online.
 Find a T-Mobile store near you with this tool.

 Solcon has no problem with you having a non-Dutch bank account.
 The only thing they want is an IBAN - International Bank Account Number.
-You can check your IBAN online, it is always combined with an abbreviation for your country.
-With a quick google search you will know what your exact IBAN is.
+You can check your IBAN online, it is your bank account number combined with an abbreviation for your country.
+With a quick Google search you will know exactly how to form your IBAN number.